reltubttam/flatback/README.md

 ### HTTP get requests in parallel (after all have finished)

-flatback.exec works like flatback.func but runs immediately.
+flatback.exec works like flatback.func but runs immediately with no option to pass in arguments.
+Note also the three callback arguments (error, response, body) collected from request are no issue here.

 Waiting for all of a number of processes to complete is achieved by yielding a function with that many callback arguments.